Digoxin Drug Level

 Results are given in nanograms per milliliter (ng/mL).

 If you are taking digoxin because of an irregular heartbeat, your ideal range may be between 1.5 and 2.5 ng/mL.
-But this range is widely variable, because this test is more commonly used to check for toxicity when treating an irregular heart beat instead of to find out how well the drug is working as a treatment.
+But this range varies widely.
+This is because the test is more commonly used to check for toxicity when treating an irregular heart beat instead of to find out how well the drug is working as a treatment.

-If you have congestive heart failure, the ideal range may be between 0.5 and 0.8 ng/mL.
+If you have CHF, the ideal range may be lower.
 When used for CHF, the target range for this test is important to find out both how well the drug is working as treatment and to avoid the risk for toxicity.

-If your digoxin level is outside the therapeutic range, your doctor may raise or lower your digoxin dose.
+If your digoxin level is outside the therapeutic range, your healthcare provider may raise or lower your digoxin dose.

 If you have CHF and your digoxin levels are below the normal treatment range, you may develop symptoms of persistent heart failure: